nandorojo/dripsy/README.md

 ## Custom theme

+🚨 Please know that this section's API will have breaking changes soon.

 Wrap your entire app with the `ThemeProvider`, and pass it a `theme` object.
 Make sure you create your theme outside of the component to avoid re-renders.

 _If you're using Next.js, this goes in `pages/_app.js`.
 Also, you should pass the `options={{ ssr: true }}` prop to the `ThemeProvider`._